publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schIII–A/ptA/m__us_usc_t42_s290aa.md

 > “SEC.
 149. __CONDUCT OF MULTI-YEAR RESEARCH PROJECTS.__

->     “With respect to multi-year grants awarded prior to fiscal year 1993 by the National Institute on Alcohol Abuse and Alcoholism, the National Institute on Drug Abuse, and the National Institute of Mental Health with amounts received under section 1911(b) \[former [section 300x(b) of this title][/us/usc/t42/s300x/b]\], as such section existed one day prior to the date of enactment of this Act \[July 10, 1992\], such grants shall be continued for the entire period of the grant through the utilization of funds made available pursuant to sections 464H, 464L, and 464R \[sections 285n, 285o, 285p of this title\], as appropriate, subject to satisfactory performance.
+>     “With respect to multi-year grants awarded prior to fiscal year 1993 by the National Institute on Alcohol Abuse and Alcoholism, the National Institute on Drug Abuse, and the National Institute of Mental Health with amounts received under section 1911(b) \[former [42 U.S.C.
+300x(b)][/us/usc/t42/s300x/b]\], as such section existed one day prior to the date of enactment of this Act \[July 10, 1992\], such grants shall be continued for the entire period of the grant through the utilization of funds made available pursuant to sections 464H, 464L, and 464R \[[42 U.S.C.
+285n][/us/usc/t42/s285n], 285o, 285p\], as appropriate, subject to satisfactory performance.

 > “SEC.
 150. __SEPARABILITY.__